audient-void/TapoKeeper/README.md

 ## Configuration

-Create a `.env` file with your Tapo account credentials:
+Create an `env` file (no dot prefix) with your Tapo account credentials:

 ```env
 TAPO_EMAIL=your-tapo-account@email.com